Collaboratively redefining how we create theatre.

-Avital Asuleen is a director, choreographer, performer, and educator.
-She holds an MA in Comparative History, and BA’s in Theatre and History from Brandeis University.
-While her background and the bulk of her professional career has been in traditional musical theatre, she has always had a passion for devising her own work, and bringing new stories to life.
-She is also dedicated to using conventional showbiz styles and tropes in new and thought provoking ways.
-Avital’s independent dance theatre work has been seen at Steps On Broadway, Green Space Studios, the Undertoe Dance Festival, DNA’s works in Progress series, and in the 2016 Choreographer’s Canvas.
+Avital Asuleen is a Brooklyn-based director, choreographer, performer, and educator.
+She holds an MA in Comparative History and BA’s in Theatre and History from Brandeis University.
+She is the founder and producer of The Choreography Lab at The New York Theatre Barn.
+Additional arts administration experience includes serving as the Development Manager for EMIT Theatre, the Development Associate for Prospect Theatre Company (NYC), the Volunteer Coordinator of The Dance Complex (Cambridge, MA).
+While her background and the bulk of her professional career has been in traditional musical theatre, she has always had a passion for devising her own work and bringing new stories to life.
+She is the co-creator of the immersive dance piece Ephemera, The cabaret-style show Tonight For The Tapir, and The Floorshow – a new play with dance and music.